 Learn the basics of data aquisition in this two hour workshop.
 Hands on exercises will allow students to learn abou the three R's of data acquisition: resolution, range, and rate.
 Digital and analog signals will be explored using the ITLL labstations.
 This is a self-guided workshop, please contact Dan Godrick (firstname.lastname@example.org) for more information.

-If you cannot or chose not to obtain a trial download for Altium please request access to ITLL Anywhere in order to run Altium remotely without the need to download or install the program.
+While computers are made available for use in this workshop, you may choose to use your own.
+You can get a free trial of the software at www.altium.com/Free-Trial.
+If you cannot or chose not to obtain a trial download for Altium and wish to use a personal computer, you can request access to ITLL Anywhere in order to run Altium remotely without the need to download or install the program.